 Since lymphocytes are found almost everywhere in the body, a number of major body systems are subject to feline lymphoma.
+This includes the:

-"Passive Smoking" and Feline Lymphoma
+Diagnosing Feline Lymphoma

 Any unusual symptoms or combinations of symptoms should serve as red flag warnings that an urgent veterinary appointment is called for.
 That is why it is vital that you know your cat's normal physical condition so that you can spot important variances immediately, and know it's time to call the vet.